 - In 1991, Don Leedy joined the company as Susan's partner.
 The company's first laser engraver, a 25 watt LMI was purchased in late 1991.

-- A Newing-Hall Model 300 rotary engraver was added in 1992 allowing for engraving of cylindrical objects and glass, updated to a Windows based open architecture machine.
+- In 1992 a Newing-Hall Model 300 rotary engraver was added, allowing for engraving of cylindrical objects and glass, updated to a Windows based open architecture machine.

 - In 1993 the LMI 25 watt was replaced with an LMI 40 watt raster/vector (engrave/cut) machine.